-The Datenschutzgrundverordnung (DSGVO) is called GDPR (EU General Data Protection Regulation) in English and will replace the Directive 95/46/EC formerly in place on 25.
+The GDPR (EU General Data Protection Regulation) is called Datenschutzgrundverordnung (DSGVO) in German and will replace the Directive 95/46/EC formerly in place on 25.
 May 2018.
 If you did not know that before you are most likely not prepared, right?
+Don’t panic.
+According to vpnMentor only 34% of EU websites are.
 The GDPR requires processors of personal data in Article 32 to “take appropriate technical and organizational measures to ensure a level of protection appropriate to the risk”.
 There is no further specification, but the GDPR has some protection goals instead:

 - the pseudonymisation and encryption of personal data

 - the ability to ensure the ongoing confidentiality, integrity, availability and resilience of processing systems and services

 - the ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident

 - a process for regularly testing, assessing and evaluating the effectiveness of technical and organisational measures for ensuring the security of the processing